Skip to main content

 Hair Follicle Test

-Hair testing provides the longest detection window up to 90 days for fentanyl use.
+Hair testing provides the longest detection window up to 90 days for Fen use.
 A standard 1.5-inch hair sample reflects approximately 90 days of drug use history.
-Hair testing is particularly valuable for identifying chronic or historical fentanyl use rather than recent exposure.
+Hair testing is particularly valuable for identifying chronic or historical Fen use rather than recent exposure.
 Learn about hair drug testing services and how they compare to urine-based panels.

-Factors That Affect How Long Fentanyl Stays in Your System
+Factors That Affect How Long Fen Stays in Your System

 • Dosage and frequency of use — larger doses and repeated use cause accumulation in fat tissue, significantly extending detection windows